Charles E. Bohlen

-Charles "Chip" Eustis Bohlen (August 30, 1904 – January 1, 1974) was an American diplomat, ambassador, and expert on the Soviet Union.
+Charles Eustis "Chip" Bohlen (August 30, 1904 – January 1, 1974) was an American diplomat, ambassador, and expert on the Soviet Union.
 He helped shape United States foreign policy during World War II and the Cold War and helped develop the Marshall Plan to rebuild Europe.

-In 1934, he served as a diplomat in the first US embassy to the Soviet Union in Moscow as well as during and after World War II.
+In 1934, Bohlen served as a diplomat in the first US embassy to the Soviet Union in Moscow as well as during and after World War II.
 He succeeded George F. Kennan as ambassador to the Soviet Union from 1953 to 1957.
 He served as ambassador to the Philippines from 1957 to 1959 and to France from 1962 to 1968.
-He was an advisor to every U.S. president from 1943 to 1968 and one of the nonpartisan foreign policy advisers who were known colloquially as "The Wise Men."
+He was an advisor to every U.S. president from 1943 to 1968 and one of the nonpartisan foreign policy advisers who were known colloquially as "The Wise Men".

 Early life and education

 Bohlen was born in Clayton, New York, on August 30, 1904, to Celestine Eustis Bohlen, the daughter of James B. Eustis, a senator from Louisiana and ambassador to France, and Charles Bohlen.
 His father had inherited a fortune and was a banker and sportsman.
 The second of three Bohlen children, Charles Eustis was raised in Aiken, South Carolina, and moved with his family at age 12 to Ipswich, Massachusetts.
 He graduated from St. Paul's School in Concord, New Hampshire.
 He acquired an interest in foreign countries by traveling in Europe as a boy.
 Bohlen graduated from Harvard College in 1927.
 He was a member of the Porcellian Club, where he gained the nickname "Chipper" which was later shortened to "Chip."